When strings aren't enough

 let expr = self.expr()?;

-if self.current_token != Token::EOF {
+if self.current_token != Token::Eof {

-return Err("Unexpected token".to_string());
+return Err("Unexpected token after expression".to_string());

 }